iceberg-young/atc/README.md

 ### Prefix

+Each instance can only has 1 option from each category.

   - Access prefix.
 For scope, class, base, call, unit.

+    - `(empty)` public
     - `+` protected
     - `-` private

   - Locate prefix.
-For member call.
+For member call, unit.

-    - `.` static, also for unit and local variable
+    - `.` static, also for local variable
     - `*` virtual, also for base
     - `=` override, not optional as in C++

-  Access prefix must before locate prefix.
+  - Reference prefix.
+For unit, local variable.

+    - `$` reference

+  Must be sorted in (access, locate, reference) order.

-  - Function parameter prefix.
+  - Call parameter prefix.

+    - `(empty)` in, constant reference
-    - `+` in & out
+    - `$` in & out, reference
-    - `-` out
+    - `-` out, move

+    Call parameters must be sorted in (in, in&out, out) order.

 ### Not Used

   - `?`
-  - `$`

 Marks in Note